umakrishna-2002/Scalable-Infrastructure-Deployment-Using-AWS-EC2-RDS/README.md

 # Scalable-Infrastructure-Deployment-Using-AWS-EC2-RDS
-Creating a high avaliable Cloud environiment for an application by using EC2 auto-scaling.
+Creating a high avaliable Cloud environiment for an Database based application by using EC2 auto-scaling.